p4535992/foundryvtt-sweetnothings/README.md

 # Sweet Nothings - The Powerful Whisper and Chat Module

+## THIS IS A FORK OF THE PROJECT [Sweet Nothings](https://gitlab.com/geekswordsman/SweetNothings) by geekswordsman

 This module leverages Foundry v9's new Keybinding API to register a simple, configurable keybinding that brings up a simple yet powerful dialog option to make whispering and chat messages flexible!

 ## Usage